Wyoming State Water Plan

 Current and Projected Water-based Recreational Activity Days

-The projections of future demands for fishing opportunities described above range from 328,000 to 429,000 activity days annually by the year 2030, depending upon the growth scenario used.
-These demand scenarios indicate that fishing pressure demands may approach the supply of resources available in the Powder/Tongue River Basin over the next thirty years.
-The implications of this conclusion are limited by the fact that there is a relatively fixed supply of streams that are suitable for maintaining recreational fisheries.
-One inference that can be drawn is that future activities that would denigrate existing recreational stream fisheries could have significant negative recreational effects, while activities that enhance fisheries habitat could have significant positive effects.
+The projections of future demands for fishing opportunities described above range from 81,000 to 121,000 activity days annually by the year 2030, depending upon the growth scenario used.
+There is a relatively fixed supply of streams that are suitable for maintaining recreational fisheries, and new reservoir development is constrained by compact restrictions and cost considerations.
+As a result, the demand for recreational fishery resources is expected to exceed the supply throughout the thirty-year planning horizon.
+One inference that can be drawn from this statement is that future activities that would denigrate existing recreational stream fisheries could have significant negative recreational effects, while activities that enhance fisheries habitat could have significant positive effects.

 The other water-based recreational pursuit for which demand projections were developed is waterfowl hunting.
-Those projections indicate that demand is expected to ride from a current level of 2,000 activity days to between 2,300 and 2,700 activity days by the year 2030 (Table 3).
-The WGFD has not estimated the supply of waterfowl hunting opportunities, partially because populations are migratory and hunting seasons and bag limits are established in accordance with guidelines established by the U.S. Fish and Wildlife Service (USFWS).
+Those projections indicate that demand is expected to ride from a current level of 2,000 activity days to between 3,000 and 5,000 activity days by the year 2030 (Table 3).
+The WGFD has not estimated the supply of waterfowl hunting opportunities in the planning area, partially because populations are migratory and hunting seasons and bag limits are established in accordance with guidelines established by the U.S. Fish and Wildlife Service (USFWS).
 These guidelines are intended to maintain sustainable populations of migratory birds that are subject to hunting in several states along their migratory routes (USFWS, 1996).

 FUTURE ENVIRONMENTAL WATER REQUIREMENTS

 Current environmental uses of water in the Northeast Wyoming River Basins are described in a separate technical memorandum (HKM, 2002b).
 Those uses include: